 Grapefruit and its juice (fresh or frozen) can either increase or, less frequently, decrease the effects of some drugs.
-Grapefruit contains substances that can interfere with the transformation and elimination mechanisms of certain drugs when they are administered orally, resulting in serious adverse reactions.
+Grapefruit contains substances that can interfere with the transformation and elimination of certain drugs resulting in serious adverse reactions.

 Grapefruit interactions are highly unpredictable.
 Not everyone will react the same way; it depends on which drug is involved, the grapefruit itself, and how sensitive you are to these effects.